 Here is a sample of the matters which Meryl has been involved in:

-- Representing IIa Technologies Pte Ltd, an industry leader and manufacturer of lab-grown diamonds with the largest diamond growing facility in the world, in a patent infringement suit commenced by Element Six Technologies Ltd, a subsidiary of the De Beers Group, in HC/Suit No. 26/2016, including a counterclaim by IIa Technologies Pte Ltd to revoke Element Six Technologies Ltd’s patents in the Singapore High Court.
+Representing IIa Technologies Pte Ltd, an industry leader and manufacturer of lab-grown diamonds with the largest diamond growing facility in the world, in a patent infringement suit commenced by Element Six Technologies Ltd, a subsidiary of the De Beers Group (HC/ Suit No. 26/2016).
+The Suit included a counterclaim by IIa Technologies Pte Ltd to revoke Element Six Technologies Ltd’s patents in the Singapore High Court.
 The Suit was heard over a 7 week trial in two tranches.

-- Successfully represented TWG Tea Company Pte Ltd (“TWG Tea”), a subsidiary of public listed OSIM International Ltd, in HC/S 799/2017.
-TWG Tea is a home-grown brand famous for its luxury tea boutiques and salons in HC/S799/2017 and wrestled ownership of TWG Tea’s Domain Name from a former office holder and shareholder of TWG Tea (“Defendant”) for the return of TWG Tea domain name.
-Also successfully represented TWG Tea and two of its office holders in the counterclaim brought by the Defendant for malicious falsehood, unjust enrichment and conspiracy.
-On 3 May 2019, the High Court rendered Judgment in favour of TWG Tea for its claims for its domain name and dismissed all of the Defendant’s counterclaims against TWG Tea and two of its office holders [HC/Suit 799/2017].
+Represented TWG Tea Company Pte Ltd (“TWG Tea”), a subsidiary of public listed OSIM International Ltd and a home-grown international brand famous for its luxury tea boutiques and salons in HC/S799/2017 and wrestled ownership of TWG Tea’s Domain Name from a former office holder.
+This Suit also involved allegations of malicious falsehood and conspiracy against TWG Tea and its incumbent office holders.
+On 3 May 2019, the High Court rendered Judgment in favour of TWG Tea for its claims for its Domain Name and dismissed all of the Defendant’s counterclaims.

 Represented an ultra-high net worth individual in an action concerning defamation, malicious falsehood and disputes involving shareholdings in an Indonesian listed company worth over US$1 billion.
 The action resulted in an unprecedented award of damages for malicious falsehood and defamation of over SG$130 million in total.
-(Court of Appeal case of Low Tuck Kwong v Sukamto Sia SGCA 61)
+(Court of Appeal case of Low Tuck Kwong v Sukamto Sia SGCA 61).

 The Asia Pacific Legal 500